LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 coverImage: "coverImage.png"
 author: "Babatunde Koiki"
 tags: ["Flask", "JWT", "API"]
-description: "This tutorial helps you build a simple Flask API and demostrates how to secure it using JWT.
+description: "This tutorial helps you build a simple Flask API and demonstrates how to secure it using JWT.
 In the end, you can test your API authentication using a sample schema."
 ---

 Authentication is an essential part of any web application.
 But unfortunately, it is not always easy to implement.

 ## What is Authentication?

 Authentication is a process of verifying that an entity is who they claim to be.
 For example, a user might authenticate by providing a username and password.
-If the username and password are valid, the system would check to see if the user can access the resource.
-After the system checks the user's details against its database and if the details are valid, the user is thus authenticated and can access resources that are available to the user.
+If the username and password are valid, the system will check if the user can access the resource.
+After the system checks the user's details against its database and if the details are valid, the user is thus authenticated and can access available resources.

 ## Authentication Factors